MagiCircles/MagiCircles/README.md

     - Add View: `filter_cuteform`, `max_per_user_per_hour`, `max_per_user_per_day`, `max_per_user`
     - Edit View: `form_class`, `get_item`

+1. **Specify your template for accounts in profile**

+    MagiCircles now provides a default template for accounts in profile.
+If you would like to keep the one you made and not use the default one, specify it in your UserCollection ItemView:

+    ```python
+    from magi.magicollections import UserCollection as _UserCollection

+    class UserCollection(_UserCollection):
+        class ItemView(_UserCollection.ItemView):
+            accounts_template = 'accountsForProfile'
+    ```

 1. **Fix ON_USER_EDITED and ON_PREFERENCES_EDITED**

     Both used to take `request` as a parameter and now take the user that has been updated.